unitedastronomer/AppleBCM57XXEthernet/README.md

 # AppleBCM57XXEthernet

-This is a AppleBCM5701Family.kext taken from Catalina, patched by **[Exception](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-8#post-930901)**.
+This is an AppleBCM5701Family.kext taken from Catalina, patched by **[Exception](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-8#post-930901)**.
 This was taken from an Applelife.ru forum, the original thread is in Russian, but someone had made an English explanation of how it works [here](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-9#post-1031837).
 This will only work if your specific ethernet model worked under Catalina!

 How to use:
 1. Remove existing FakePCIID kexts.